 HADP Core Outcome Indicators

-The core indicators provide a framework for reporting the partnerships performance and progress towards reducing alcohol and drug related harm and inequalities.
+The HADP Core Outcome Indicators provide a framework for reporting the partnerships performance and progress towards reducing alcohol and drug related harm and inequalities.
 The current version uses information available in February 2020.

-Estimates of the number of children and young people in Highland under the age of 18 affected by FASD each year.
+Fetal Alcohol Spectrum Disorder Estimates for Highland details the number of children and young people in Highland under the age of 18 affected by FASD each year.

 Highland Alcohol Related Deaths – January 2018

-This report summaries the main results of alcohol related deaths in Highland, based on statistics published annually by the National Records of Scotland (NRS) and ISD Scotland.
+Highland Alcohol Related Deaths for January 2018 summarises the main results of alcohol related deaths in Highland, based on statistics published annually by the National Records of Scotland (NRS) and Public Health Scotland (formerly Information Services Division (ISD) Scotland).